 This rule can help you work with the AWS Well-Architected Framework

 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS

-Amazon DMS encrypts the storage used by your replication instances and the endpoint connection information associated with these instances.
-When you use your own AWS KMS Customer Master Keys (CMKs) to protect your DMS data from unauthorized users, you have full control over who can use the encryption keys to access your data.
-AWS KMS service allows you to easily create, rotate, disable and audit Customer Master Keys created for your Amazon DMS replication instances.
+When you use your own AWS KMS Customer Master Keys (CMKs) to protect your DocumentDB data (including indexes, logs, replicas and snapshots) from unauthorized users, you have full control over who can use the encryption keys to access your data.
+Amazon KMS service allows you to easily create, rotate, disable and audit Customer Master Keys created for your Amazon DocumentDB clusters.

-To determine the encryption status and configuration for your AWS DMS replication instances, perform the following actions:
+To determine the encryption status and configuration for your AWS DocumentDB clusters, perform the following actions:

 To encrypt an existing Amazon DocumentDB cluster with your own AWS KMS Customer Master Key (CMK), perform the following actions: